 It has been a long tradition among philosophers and writers to praise uselessness as a means to stress the importance of spiritual activities and creations without clear functional aims.
 Aristotle, for one, established early on that knowledge was valuable in itself, not for providing practical utility—a notion frequently forgotten today.
 To praise inutility, thus, has been a reaction to the materialistic values promoted by capitalist society, which has been criticized for its lack of moral and spiritual values.

-Participating artists include Jairo Alfonso, Wim Delvoye, Juan Downey, Peter Fischli & David Weiss, Algis Griskevicius, Rebecca Horn, José Iraola, William Kentridge, Arnaldo Morales, Roxy Paine, Adriana Salazar, Shyu Ruey-Shiann, Jean Tinguely, Johanna Unzueta, Simón Vega, Stefana McClure, Sarah Sze.
+Participating artists include Jairo Alfonso, Wim Delvoye, Juan Downey, Peter Fischli & David Weiss, Algis Griskevicius, Shih Chieh Huang, José Iraola, William Kentridge, Chico MacMurtrie, Stefana McClure, Arnaldo Morales, Roxy Paine, Fernando Sánchez Castillo, Shyu Ruey-Shiann, Adriana Salazar, Johanna Unzueta, and Simón Vega.
 Useless: Machines for Dreaming, Thinking and Seeing has been organized by Gerardo Mosquera.

-Useless: Machines for Dreaming, Thinking and Seeing is generously supported by the Andy Warhol Foundation for the Visual Arts, the Jacques and Natasha Gelman Foundation, and the Taipei Cultural Center in New York.
+Useless: Machines for Dreaming, Thinking and Seeing is generously supported by the Andy Warhol Foundation for the Visual Arts, the Jacques and Natasha Gelman Foundation, and the Ministry of Culture (Taiwan) and Taipei Cultural Center in New York.